tytydraco/yessleep/out/My_Cat_Is_Afraid_of_Me.md

 When I adopted Gerald as a kitten, he acclimated to my little one-bedroom duplex right away.
 Not a trace of timidity.
 He's about one year old now, a sleek orange tabby with white paws who gets into more trouble than I can manage.
 I've caught him climbing curtains, knocking over glasses of water, and sending embarrassing keyboard-smash messages to my coworkers by napping on my open laptop.
 Normal, well-adjusted cat behavior.

-Last week, however, he started to avoid me.
+This week, he started to avoid me.

 I first noticed it at mealtimes.